 Here’s all you need to know about the 2022 CFA scholarship application process, and some sage advice to improve your chances of securing one!

 I’m Alexander Law, hailing from the greater Austin area in Texas.
 I recently completed by MS Economics at Baylor University, in addition to some elective coursework from the Baylor Law School.

 In my final year, I participated in a two-semester practicum course of Small Cap Investing, which is similar to the Phillip M. Dorr & Friends Large Cap Endowment Fund I served as an analyst for the Healthcare sector in the Fall of 2016, with proceeds going towards student scholarships.

 In addition to my undergraduate background in finance, I also have strong academic and internship experience in the healthcare sector, and would ideally want to leverage this towards a career in the finance area of healthcare to help increase operational efficiencies.
 My pursuit of the CFA charter is also part of my aim to be better equipped to serve in this capacity.

-While I had a busy semester and was worried about whether my existing scholarships would make me less attractive for the need based portion of the CFA Access Scholarship, my professor’s anecdote about the dearth of applicants for the Access Scholarship was encouraging, especially since my local charter I was applying too was a much smaller city than the city of his charter.
+I had a busy semester and was worried about whether my existing scholarships would make me less attractive for the need based portion of the CFA Access Scholarship.

 All scholarships also have varying deadlines, so make sure you understand them and apply early to stand a chance of receiving one.